Courts as a tool for abuse

 I have a dream.
 That my four little children will one day live in a nation where they will not be judged by the color of their skin but by the content of their character.

 Last week, 11-year-old Brian was asked to bring this famous quote by Dr. Martin Luther King, Jr. to life.
-He started by drawing a large circle, colored in blotches of green and blue to represent our earth.
-Slowly, he started adding stick figures around the globe.
-Some were black, some were white, some were brown.
+He started by drawing a large circle.
+Then he colored in blotches of green and blue to represent our earth.
+Slowly, he started adding stick figures around the globe, some black; some white; some brown.
 All of them were standing arm in arm in unity.

 Brian’s picture is in a scrapbook, along with other hand-drawn images from children who attend LifeWire’s weekly support group.
-The images were drawn as part of a “We Have Dreams” project – each one meant to breathe life into the dynamic words of Dr. King’s famous speech, delivered on August 28, 1963.
+The kiddos drew images as part of a “We Have Dreams” project – each one meant to breathe life into the dynamic words of Dr. King’s famous speech, delivered on August 28, 1963.